London - Islington

 Apart from eating and shopping, the strongest reason to visit Islington is for its wide array of performing arts.
 Options include acoustic gigs at the gorgeous Union Chapel, contemporary plays at the Almeida Theatre and fringe drama and opera at the King’s Head pub.
 Sightseeing is not such a big deal, although the Estorick Collection is a lovely, little-known art gallery.
 Highbury Fields also makes a great picnic spot in summer.

-islington, united kingdom, england, london, london neighbourhoods, north london, city at Islington, Islington bustles day and night with shoppers, diners and culture vultures.
+islington, united kingdom, england, london, london neighbourhoods, north london, city at London - Islington, Islington bustles day and night with shoppers, diners and culture vultures.